Jaime Laredo: Orchestra conductor

-Career in chamber music
+Chamber music

 For 15 years, Laredo played viola, and recorded piano quartets with Isaac Stern, Yo-Yo Ma, and Emanuel Ax.
+In 1992, the quartet won a Grammy for its performance of Brahms.

-In addition, he collaborated with pianist Glenn Gould.
-For 45 years, until the passing away of Kalichstein, Laredo was the violinist of the Kalichstein-Laredo-Robinson Trio, along with pianist Joseph Kalichstein and cellist Sharon Robinson.
+In addition, he collaborated with pianist Glenn Gould performing works by Bach.

+For 45 years, until the death of Kalichstein in 2022, Laredo was the violinist of the Kalichstein-Laredo-Robinson Trio, along with pianist Joseph Kalichstein and cellist Sharon Robinson.
+The debut performance of the Kalichstein-Laredo-Robinson Trio was in 1977 at the presidential inauguration of Jimmy Carter in Washington, D.C.
+In 1980, the Trio headlined the International Festival of Music and Dance in Granada, Spain.

 Beginning in 2024, Laredo has formed a piano quartet called Espressivo! with pianist Anna Polonsky, violist Milena Pajaro-van de Stadt and cellist Sharon Robinson; Laredo plays the violin for this piano quartet.

-Career as an educator and mentor
+Educator and mentor

-The Cleveland Institute of Music announced the appointment of Laredo and wife Sharon Robinson to the string faculty in 2012, which appointment lasted until 2020.
-Laredo was a professor at the renowned Cleveland Institute of Music from 2012 to 2020.
-Prior to that appointment, Laredo was a professor at the Curtis Institute of Music for 35 years.
-Laredo has also been a professor at the Jacobs School of Music at Indiana University for seven years.
-Beginning in January 2025, he has been an artist in residence at the Oberlin Conservatory of Music.
+Laredo was a professor at the Jacobs School of Music at Indiana University from 2005 to 2012.
+In 2012, the Cleveland Institute of Music announced the appointment of Laredo and wife Sharon Robinson to the string faculty, an appointment lasting until 2024.
+Prior to that appointment, Laredo was a professor at the Curtis Institute of Music from 1971 to 2004.
+Since January 2025, he has been an artist in residence at the Oberlin Conservatory of Music.

+Laredo led the New York String Orchestra Seminar from 1993 to 2025.
+This is an ensemble of the best young classical musicians in the United States, ages 16–23, selected through a highly competitive process.
+They convene in New York City for two weeks each December and then perform a concert at Carnegie Hall on the evening of December 24.

+In 2017, the American String Teachers Association honored him with its Artist Teacher Award.
+As a master violin teacher, Laredo has been instrumental in the development of many renowned violinists including Jennifer Koh, Leila Josefowicz, Hillary Hahn, Ivan Chan, Soovin Kim, Pamela Frank, and Bella Hristova.

+World premieres

+Jaime Laredo has also been a featured performer for multiple world premieres of music for classical instruments composed by contemporary composers.